-These early animal representations were soon pushed aside in favor of the prevalent stylistic movements (Romanticism, Academic, Neoclassicism) and more “important” fine art genres (Historical, Portraiture, Religious) that became paramount in the artistic landscape from the Medieval through the 17th century.
-However, even at this stage, artists would often collaborate with specialized animal painters, known collectively today as “animaliers” or “wildlife artists” who specialize in animal paintings.
+These early animal representations were soon pushed aside in favor of the prevalent stylistic movements (Romanticism, Academic, Neoclassicism) and more “important” fine and rare art genres (Historical, Portraiture, Religious) that became paramount in the artistic landscape from the Medieval through the 17th century.
+However, even at this stage, artists often collaborated with specialized animal painters, known collectively today as “animaliers” or “wildlife artists” who specialize in animal paintings.
 For example, while the main artist would compose the primary subject, for instance, a portrait, the animal artist would come in and paint the sitter’s favorite dog.

 George Stubbs, 1724-1806

 George Stubbs is considered a true artistic genius, and a favorite of the aristocracy for his horse paintings.
 Renowned for the subtlety and precision of his technique, the artist was equally at home painting elegant landscapes as he was his four-legged subjects, as he often depicted animals in their natural surroundings, such as seen in Portrait of a Gentleman upon a Grey Hunter.
 Remarkably, he was largely self-taught.
 He acquired his knowledge of composition after extensive travels throughout Italy, where he studied the great Renaissance masters.